-Title of Security Guaranteed UMBS Pass-Through Securities (Supers certificates).
-Issuer and Guarantor Fannie Mae is a government-sponsored enterprise that was chartered by the U.S. Congress in 1938 under the name "Federal National Mortgage Association" to support liquidity and stability in the secondary mortgage market, where existing mortgage loans are purchased and sold.
-As of the date of this prospectus, the address of our principal office is 1100 15th Street, NW, Washington, DC 20005.
+supplement, and each disclosure document for the underly ing securities in the related trust.
+Title of Security Guaranteed UMBS Pass-Through Securities (Supercertificates).
+Issuer and Guarantor Fannie Mae is a government-sponsored enterprise that was established by the U.S. Congress in 1938 under the name "Federal National Mortgage Association" to support liquidity and stability in the secondary mortgage market, where existing mortgage loans are purchased and sold.
+As of the date of this prospectus the address of our principal office is 1100 15th Street NW, Washington, DC 20005.
 The telephone number is 800-2FANNIE (800-232-6643).
 Fannie Mae has been under conservatorship since September 6, 2008.
-The conservator, the Federal Housing Finance Agency ("FHFA"), succeeded to all rights, titles, powers and privileges of Fannie Mae and of any shareholder, officer or director of the company with respect to the company and its assets.
-For additional information on conservatorship, see "FANNIE MAE-Regulation and Conservatorship."
-Our regulators include FHFA, the U.S. Department of Housing and Urban Development ("HUD"), the SEC, and the U.S. Department of the Treasury ("Treasury").
-The Office of Federal Housing Enterprise Oversight, the predecessor of FHFA, was our safety and soundness regulator prior to enactment of the Federal Housing Finance Regulatory Reform Act of 2008.
-On September 7, 2008, we entered into a senior preferred stock purchase agreement with Treasury pursuant to which we issued to it one million shares of senior preferred stock and a warrant to purchase, for a nominal price, shares of common stock equal to 79.9% of the outstanding common stock of Fannie Mae.
-Nevertheless, we alone are responsible for making payments under our guaranty.
-The Supers certificates and payments of principal and interest on the Supers certificates are not guaranteed by the United States and do not constitute a debt or obligation of the United States or any of its agencies or instrumentalities other than Fannie Mae.
-Sponsor and Depositor We are the sponsor of each issuance of Supers certificates, and the depositor of the underlying securities into the related trust.
+The conservator, the Federa Housing Finance Agency ("FHFA"), succeeded to al rights, titles, powers and privileges of Fannie Mae and of any shareholder, officer or director of the company with respect to the company and its assets.
+Fo additional information on conservatorship, see "FANNIE MAE-Regulation and Conservatorship."
+Our regulators include FHFA, the U.S. Department of Housing and Urban Development ("HUD"), the SEC and the U.S. Department of the Treasury ("Treasury") The Office of Federal Housing Enterprise Oversight the predecessor of FHFA, was our safety and soundness regulator prior to enactment of the Federal Housing Finance Regulatory Reform Act of 2008 (the "2008 Reform Act").
+On September 7, 2008, we entered into a senio preferred stock purchase agreement with Treasury pursuant to which we issued to it one million shares o senior preferred stock and a warrant to purchase, for a nominal price, shares of common stock equal to 79.9% of the outstanding common stock of Fannie Mae Nevertheless, we alone are responsible for making payments under our guaranty.
+The Supercertificates and payments of principal and interes on the Supers certificates are not guaranteed by the United States and do not constitute a debt of obligation of the United States or any of its agencies or instrumentalities other than Fannie Mae.
+Sponsor and Depositor We are the sponsor of each issuance of Super certificates, and the depositor of the underlying securities into the related trust.